-- Do not install, operate or maintain this flowmeter without reading, understanding and following these operating instructions, otherwise injury or damage may result. - Study these operating instructions carefully before the installation of the equipment and keep them for future reference. - Observe all warnings, notes and instructions as marked on the packaging, on the equipment, and detailed in the operating instructions. - Follow the unpacking, storage and preservation instructions to avoid damage to the equipment. - Install the equipment and cabling securely and safely according to the relevant regulations. - If the product does not operate normally, please refer to the service and troubleshooting instructions, or contact Katronic for help.
+- · Do not install, operate or maintain this flowmeter without reading, understanding and following these operating instructions, otherwise injury or damage may result. - Study these operating instructions carefully before the installation of the equipment and keep them for future refer- - Observe all warnings, notes and instructions as marked on the packaging, on the equipment, and detailed in the operating instructions. - Do not use the instrument under wet conditions with the battery cover removed or opened. - Follow the unpacking, storage and preservation instructions to avoid damage to the equipment. - Install the equipment and cabling securely and safely according to the relevant regulations. - If the product does not operate normally, please refer to the service and troubleshooting instructions, or contact Katronic for help.